Ibrahimx12/Rock-paper-scissors/README.md

 # Rock-paper-scissors
-This is the second project
+This project is to practice python

 # How to run
 Simply run the `rps.py` file